jw120/aoc-code/README.md

 - Python 2020 - Avoid duplication in Day 17
 - R etc (add from aoc folder)

+## Haskell reboot in 2021

+Started on 2015 problems.
+Now have one executable and have each day's provide a solver function

+stack run 2015 1

 ## Haskell setup

 Uses stack